jundalisay/superb/content/en/research/chau-ju-kua/chun-fan-chi/22-arabs.md

-+++
+---
+title: "Arabia (Tashi)"
+heading: "Chapter 22"
+date: 2022-01-01
-title= "Arabia (Tashi) -- Chau Ju Kua's Works Simplified" heading= "Chapter 22" description= "The Arabs are to the very far northwest of Guangzhou.
-This makes it hard for foreign ships to trade to it directly." author= "Chau Ju Kua" image= "/flags/sa.png" linkb= "/research/chau-ju-kua/chun-fan-chi/21-iran" linkbtext= "Iran" linkf= "/research/chau-ju-kua/chun-fan-chi/27-ethiopia" linkftext= "Africa" date = "2022-01-17"
+description: "The Arabs are to the very far northwest of Guangzhou.
+This makes it hard for foreign ships to trade to it directly."
-+++
+image: "/flags/sa.png"
+author: "Chau Ju Kua"
+---

 Activity | Method